Hellojungle/terraform-alicloud-edas/modules/ecs_app/README.md

 Configuration in this directory create ecs application on Alibaba Cloud.

-## Terraform versions

-The Module requires Terraform 0.12 and Terraform Provider AliCloud 1.82.0+.

 ## Usage

 To run this example you need to execute: